Submit your work, meet writers and drop the ads. Become a member

 2: Don't stop.
 Don't stop.
 Don't stop.
 Unless stopped involuntarily.

 I leapt off the trail and ran.
-Though I felt despairing, the freedom was liberating.
+Though I felt despairing, the freedom was undeniably liberating.
 Constantly, there were split-second decisions to make...
 Over or under?
 Left or right?
 More often than not, it just had to be "through" and, in my determination and stupid teen nihilism, I plowed through lots of tangles and thorns, scratching up my ankles in the process.
 I didn't care and, stupidly, welcomed the blood until a stronger patch of thorns held fast to my ankle.
 My running speed slammed me to the ground.
 I think I laughed, then, like a ******* crazy person.
 I saw myself and felt foolish.
-I laughed at the sad sight of this broody kid, breathless and bleeding on the forest floor, who actually had life pretty good.
-My troubles aren't even worth recalling, they were that trivial, even in the moment.
-I picked myself up as if I were happily helping a friend.
-I was feeling pretty good and helped him walk, carefully, back south again.
+I laughed at the sad sight of this broody kid, breathless and bleeding on the forest floor, who had an otherwise unremarkable and privileged life.
+My troubles aren't even worth recalling.
+They were that trivial, even in the moment.
+I picked myself up.
+It felt as if I were, happily, helping a friend.
+I was feeling good as I helped him walk, carefully, back south again.

 This is a memory piece about an odd time. ******* ADOLESCENCE.
 Ha.